 The following are year-round employees of the state of Illinois:

-Two temporary (seasonal) state employees assist the permanent staff each summer.
+Temporary seasonal state employees assist the staff each summer when state funding allows.